 David attended Leeds Central High School, joined the Royal Navy in 1970 and commanded three submarines and a surface warship during a career in which he reached the rank of Commodore.
 He was the first Commanding Officer of HMS VANGUARD, the UK’s lead Trident submarine, and led the British effort to rescue survivors from the sunken Russian submarine Kursk in the Barents Sea in 2000.
 He attended the Royal College of Defence Studies in 1995, the Higher Command and Staff Course in 1998, the Financial Seminar for Senior Managers at London Business School in May 2002 and the Foundation Endowment and Asset Management Course at the Judge Business School in 2009.
 He gained a first class honours degree in law with the Open University in 2003 and has spoken at the Oxford Union, Harvard Business School and Lausanne University.
 David joined the Harpur Trust as Chief Executive in 2002.
 During his time as Chief Executive, the Charity has adopted its first three strategic plans, under which it has increased its grant making, widened access to its schools, merged two of its girls’ schools, changed its legal structure, initiated a programme of social investment, revised its governance arrangements and sponsored a Multi Academy Trust in Bedford.
 His interests include opera, sailing, hill walking, personal fitness, travel and reading for pleasure.

-Julie has been the Bursar and Clerk to the Governors at Colfe’s School since 2010.
+Julie is Director of Finance and Operations at Benenden School, having previously held the position of Bursar and Clerk to the Governors at Colfe’s School for 10 years.
 After completing Bachelor and Masters degrees in Natural Sciences at Jesus College, Cambridge, Julie joined EY and gained her Chartered Accountancy qualification.
 Whilst at EY Julie specialised in insurance audit and advisory and worked with a number of listed insurers and Lloyd’s syndicates.